vguerra/FlightDelayPrediction/report/README.md

 It requires only two steps of communication (one group by origin then destination airports), and the join in memory was pretty fast
 (sorting the flights and weather data list by timestamp in O(log(N)), then iterating through the two lists using a "two pointers" approach in O(N)).
 The issue with this method is that for airports with big traffic, and with multiple years of data, memory limit can be reached in theory.
-Moreover the traffic per airport is not well balanced, so the computation time for the tasks would have been unbalanced too.
+Moreover, the traffic per airport is not well-balanced, so the computation time for the tasks would have been unbalanced too.

 ##### Multiple joins
-This approach (as well as the ones described below) requires to complete/deduplicate the weather data in order to have exactly one weather data per hour/airport.
+This approach (as well as the ones described below) requires completing/deduplicating the weather data in order to have exactly one weather data per hour/airport.
 After, one joins is done for each of the hours of weather data.
-This scales well in practice, but the it's quite expansive to do all these joins (24 joins for the setup with 12 hours of weather data).
+This scales well in practice, but it's quite expansive to do all these joins (24 joins for the setup with 12 hours of weather data).

 ##### Joining per airport
 The next step was then to join all the flights and weather data per airport, and filtering out the irrelevant weather data using the timestamps in the join conditions.